ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/mymarlin/Readme.md

 ```
 export MARLIN_DLL=/YOUR_WORKING_DIRECTORY/mymarlin/lib/libmymarlin.so
 ```
-Then, when you restart your work, just do following things to initialize your ilcsoft, together with your own library.
+Then, when you restart your work, just type following command to initialize your ilcsoft, together with including your own library.
 ```
 source /YOUR_WORKING_DIRECTORY/mymarlin/init_ilcsoft.sh
 ```